-The customers to shopping centre would be exposed to the flooding risk, not only within the centre but also outside the centre, in case they leave the centre for any reason.
-Most of this exposure would be limited to the shopping hours for the centre during the day, however, customers of the large retail stores such as the Coles Supermarket, would be exposed till late evening.
+Customers of the shopping centre would be exposed to the flooding risk, not only within the centre but also outside, in case they try to leave the centre during flooding.
+Most of this exposure would be limited to the day shopping hours for the centre, however, customers of the large retail stores such as the Coles Supermarket, would potentially be exposed till late evening.
 Customers of some food retail shops fronting Smidmore Street would also be exposed during the night hours.

-The property within the shopping centre, including all the shops and their stock, would be exposed to the flood risk.
-There is potentially higher risk to the stock, if not properly stored, to be damaged by flooding when the shopping centre is closed.
+The property within the shopping centre, including all the shops and their stock, would also be exposed to the flood risk.
+If the stock is not properly stored, there is potentially a higher risk of damage to the stock when the shopping centre is closed.
 During opening hours, some damage reduction can be achieved by the shop owners/employees by moving the stock to a higher level.